 Launch.prg that is meant to make it easy to start your application and bring up a Web Browser on the default page.

-Or you can specifically specify what server to use:
+launch() uses the Web server you chose during project configuration, or you can explicitly specifically specify what server to use:

 Behind the scenes this does the following: